-With an objective to enhance the use of the Hindi language in the United Nations, India has contributed USD 800,000.
+To enhance the use of the Hindi language in the United Nations, India has contributed USD 800,000.
 The Indian mission stated that the Indian Government has been making continuous efforts to expand the use of Hindi at the UN.

 Frequently Asked Questions: